iahmad-khan/pulumi-projects/README.md

 # pulumi projects

-- ECS, Deployments
+- Setup ECS, and app Deployments
-- EKS and Kubernetes Deployments
+- Setup EKS and Kubernetes app Deployments
-- GKE and Kubernetes Deployments
+- Setup GKE and Kubernetes app Deployments
-- DO KE, and  Kubernetes Deployments
+- Setup DO KE, and  Kubernetes app Deployments
-- Docker
+- Using Pulumi for Docker resources
-- Kubernetes
+- Using Pulumi for Kubernetes resources